AvramRobert/nemesis/docs/benchmarks.md

 Given _nemesis_ esoteric approach to working with JSON, some may assume that its operations may be somewhat inefficient.

-As such, each one of them is also consistently benchmarked:
+As such, each one of them is consistently benchmarked:

 **Loading**